 - MRA3 Incident investigation

-ORR is developing a RM3 Topic Set for the Heritage sector to support the use of RM3 in the heritage sector.
-The intent is to provide meaningful descriptors over nine criteria listed above that reflect the heritage sector railway environment.
-The first draft was trialled at the RM3 Heritage seminars, and wider consultation will commence later in 2020/21.
-In the interim, please contact us at RM3@orr.gov.uk if you want further information on the RM3 Heritage topic set or to trial its use.
+ORR has developed RM3 Topic Set 1 Heritage Railways to support the use of RM3 in the heritage sector.
+The intent is to provide meaningful descriptors over ten criteria listed above that reflect the heritage sector railway environment.

 Publications and updates